How to Make Bath Bombs

 In general, smaller bath bombs are easier to make than big ones.
 Big ones tend to crumble, whereas small ones seem to be more robust.

-Now that you've got your mold, here are the other bits and bobs that you'll need.
-You can find most of these in the supermarket.
+Now that you've got your mold, here are the other bits and bobs that you'll need to make bath bombs.
+You can find most of these in the grocery store.

 Make sure you use a metal or glass mixing bowl rather than a plastic one.
 Plastic will absorb the smell of the essential oils.
-That's okay, I guess, but anything you put in the bowl in the future will smell like bubble bath ;-)
+That's okay, I guess, but anything you put in the bowl in the future might pick up the fragrance too!

 Notes: Baking soda can usually be found in the baking section of the supermarket.
 Baking soda is also called "bicarbonate of soda".

 A couple of people have written in to ask where they can buy citric acid.
-You can sometimes find it in the baking section of the supermarket, but not all stores seem to have it.
+You can buy citric acid on Amazon, or else you can look in the baking or canning section in your supermarket (e.g. Walmart).

-Still having a hard time finding citric acid?
+If you really can't find citric acid anywhere, then there is an alternative.
 One of our readers wrote in with this suggestion for how to make bath bombs using cream of tartar instead:

 You can find cream of tartar in baking section of most supermarkets.